 1.2 At time of next review of Policy NB1 Environmental Purchasing, investigate additional provisions to support reduction in single use disposable plastics and make reference to consideration of the life cycle impacts of procurement.
-2.2 Solidaration of the life syste impacts of production.
-Provide information to assist local businesses and residents to adapt following introduction of the Plastic Bag ban, and promote further reduction of single use disposable plastics.
+2.2 Provide information to assist local businesses and residents to adapt following introduction of the Plastic Bag ban, and promote further reduction of single use disposable plastics.
 3.1 Implement foreshore stabilisation works at Garvey Park, Ascot Racecourse foreshore and other priority sites for erosion control.
 3.2 Undertake biological surveys (fauna and/or macroinvertebrates) of restoration sites to monitor changes in local ecology.
 3.3 Undertake updated flora surveys of key natural areas to monitor changes and plan for future restoration.
 3.6 Develop an Urban Forest Policy to reinforce and support the objectives of the City's Urban Forest Strategy and the Canopy Plan currently under development.
 4.1 Undertake major report on results of stormwater monitoring of nutrient and non-nutrient contaminants and review the Sampling and Analysis Plan.
-4.2 Deviant trut as an area and activities within 50 as of modern deviations are union improving Review turf management activities within 50m of wetlands (including mowing, irrigation and application of fertiliser, wetting agents and soil amendments), against environmental best practice.
+4.2 Review turf management activities within 50m of wetlands (including mowing, irrigation and application of fertiliser, wetting agents and soil amendments), against environmental best practice.
 5.6 Consider relevance and benefits of evaluating the City against sustainability frameworks such as the CRC for Water Sensitive Cities Index.
 5.7 Develop an Environmental Sustainability events checklist to assist City staff when planning and delivering events on behalf of the City 6.2 Review the Local Climate Change Adaptation Action Plan.
 6.3 Consider WALGA's revised Climate Change Policy Statement in annual review of the Council Policy Manual.
 6.4 Consider WALGA's Discussion Paper on Divestment in Fossil Fuels: Opportunities for Local Governments at time of next review of Policy BEXB 35 Investment of Funds.